-How to Make an Iron-Clad RoE Document
+How to Make an Iron-Clad Sales Policy Document

-If your RoE doc has a lot of loose-ends and ambiguity, it beats the purpose of making one in the first place.
+If your Sales Policy doc has a lot of loose-ends and ambiguity, it beats the purpose of making one in the first place.
 Bear in mind that all information must be incredibly precise and cover a wide set of scenarios and clauses.

-Outline resolution strategies
+1. Outline resolution strategies

 Also, be as specific as you can with the percentage split of the opportunity upfront.
 This way, sales people can have clear expectations much in advance and prevent duplicate forecasting of a single deal.

-Add in a whole lot of scenarios
+2. Add in a whole lot of scenarios

 For every rule you put into the document, add multiple examples so that you cover all possible instances that may arise.
 By doing so, you leave very little room for interpretation.
 No subjectivity whatsoever!

 You could even run the document by your internal legal team on what exactly the policy states and stands for.
 This will reduce the number of queries as well as help new team members get up to speed quickly on how to tackle such issues.

-Aim for consistency
+3. Aim for consistency over fairness

 One team might get more benefit out of it than the other wherein the ‘losing’ team might feel that the decision was unfair.
 Nevertheless, you must ensure consistency in how you address those cases so that your salespeople are aligned to the policy, regardless of fairness.
 Consistency trumps fairness.

 Remember, when it comes to the RoE, rewarding the ones who follow the policy comes before rewarding the efforts.
 Take for instance, despite having significantly contributed to closing the deal, the sales rep has made a small mistake.

 Once you start rewarding efforts, consistency goes out the window and the doc becomes yet another pointless policy.

-Form a review board
+4. Form a review board

 Bring together leaders from various sales teams to provide a fair representation to all parties.
 Any conflicts which are unconventional or have an exception associated can be escalated to the review board for resolution.

-Get leadership buy-in
+5. Get leadership buy-in

 Have the document reviewed and accepted by all sales leaders.
 While this may be a tough nut to crack, it's well worth the effort.
 This exercise will ensure impartiality thus limiting unnecessary escalation.
 With fewer escalations, you’ll be putting less pressure on the admin team.

-Strive for constant evolution
+6. Strive for constant evolution

-The RoE should be a living policy continuously evolving when new exceptions are seen or changes are made based on inputs of leadership.
+The document should be a living policy continuously evolving when new exceptions are seen or changes are made based on inputs of leadership.
 This is a crucial activity that should be done periodically to keep the RoE relevant in the ever-changing global landscape.

-Communicate the terms of the RoE with utmost transparency.
+Communicate the terms of the policy with utmost transparency.
 The team gets a chance to decompress and this catchup keeps up morale tremendously.
 A positive disposition can pave a path to new ideas as well.